Give Us A Call

 Twice Yearly Physical Exams

-For our senior pets (age 7 and older), we recommend semi-annual exams instead of the traditional once yearly visit.
+We recommend semi-annual exams for our senior pets (age seven and older) instead of the traditional once-yearly visit.
 Unfortunately, pets age much more quickly than humans.
 As they get older, their health can change rapidly.
 Performing comprehensive physical exams twice a year is the first step to ensuring that nothing has changed regarding your pet’s health.

-A thorough physical exam will allow our veterinarians to look for signs of:
+A thorough physical exam will allow our veterinarians to look for signs of the following:

 • Heart disease